kangabru/kangabru.github.io/_posts/2019-03-26-where-is-kangabru.md

 - Thumbnails are used extensively to improve loading speed and animation performance.

 ### ![JS Packages](/icons/javascript.png) JS Packages
-- **Tailwinds CSS:** A fantastic library which generates atomic CSS utility classes.
-This simplifies and reduces the size of CSS, and helps reduce unexpected CSS breakages.
-It looks great too and simplifies creating responsive CSS.
+- `Tailwinds CSS`: A fantastic library which generates atomic `CSS` utility classes.
+This simplifies and reduces the size of `CSS`, and helps reduce unexpected `CSS` breakages.
+It looks great too and simplifies creating responsive `CSS`.
-- **Leaflet**: Renders and handles all maps used in the app.
+- `Leaflet`: Renders and handles all maps used in the app.
-- **Redux Thunk**: Enables async redux actions.
+- `Redux Thunk`: Enables async redux actions.
-- **React Router**: Enables url navigation with the single page app.
+- `React Router`: Enables url navigation with the single page app.
-- **Webpack**: Builds the app.
-Includes transpiling Typescript, compiling Less, building Tailwinds, running dev/prod builds, tree shaking etc.
+- `Webpack`: Builds the app.
+Includes transpiling `Typescript`, compiling `Less`, building `Tailwinds`, running dev/prod builds, tree shaking etc.
-- **Jest**: Used for JS, UI, and [snapshot](https://jestjs.io/docs/en/snapshot-testing.html) testing.
+- `Jest`: Used for `JS`, UI, and [snapshot](https://jestjs.io/docs/en/snapshot-testing.html) testing.

 ---